 Throughout his career Matteo has collaborated with other artists alongside the Burrows&Fargion partnership.
 In 1996 he was awarded an artist residency at the prestigious Schloss Solitude in Stuttgart, where he lived for 18 months.
 In this productive period he wrote a chamber opera, Le Bellezze d’Hortensia, and a number of collaborations with the composer and violinist Marc Sabat, among many other projects.
 At Schloss Solitude Matteo also met the theatre director Elmar Goerden, for whom he wrote music for several productions at the Staatstheater Stuttgart, the Residenz Theater Munich, the Bochum Staatspielhaus and the Theater am Josefstadt, Vienna.
 He also worked with Thomas Ostermeier on Jon Fosse’s play The Girl on the Sofa, performed at the Edinburgh Festival in 2002.

-Also round the mid-90s, Fargion began a close working relationship with the British choreographer Siobhan Davies.
+Also around the mid-90s, Fargion began a close working relationship with the British choreographer Siobhan Davies.
 He wrote music for, and performed in, several of her pieces including the prizewinning The Art of Touch (1995).
 Matteo has also collaborated closely with choreographer Karl Jay Lewin since 1997.
 Extremely Bad Dancing to Extremely French Music (2013) and Extremely Pedestrian Chorales (2018) are two of their more recent pieces.
 In 2016 Matteo was commissioned by the newly formed Dance On company (Berlin) to create/direct their debut piece, 7 Dialogues.
-Over the past couple of years he has also worked with Andrea Spreafico (Vive la Phrance in 2017 and We have to dress gorgeously, commissioned by the Borealis Festival 2019), Claire Croize on Flowers (we are) (2019) and Norwegian artist Mette Edvardsen on oslo (2016) and Penelope Sleeps (2019), and opera also featuring the soprano Angela Hicks.
+Over the past couple of years he has also worked with Andrea Spreafico (Vive la Phrance in 2017 and We have to dress gorgeously, commissioned by the Borealis Festival 2019), Claire Croize on Flowers (we are) (2019) and Norwegian artist Mette Edvardsen on oslo (2016) and Penelope Sleeps (2019), an opera also featuring the soprano Angela Hicks.
+In September 2021 Bad Dante, Bad English Bad Opera, made with Spreafico Eckly and based on the first part of Dante’s Purgatorio was premiered in Trondheim, Norway.
+Burrows&Fargion’s new double bill, Rewriting and Science Fiction, is currently touring.

 Matteo is also an active teacher and since 2002 he has been a regular visiting lecturer at PARTS, Anne Teresa de Keersmaeker’s dance school in Brussels.
 He has developed an approach to teaching composition to choreographers set within a framework of music practice but built also on his experience as a performer.
 He leads several workshops each year and has made four pieces for students.